 A stunt masquerading as a statement.
 In Day Night Day Night, Julia Loktev’s maddeningly austere and self-important drama, an American woman (Luisa Williams), 19 years old, arrives in Manhattan to carry out a mission as a suicide bomber.
 Is she a homegrown Islamic terrorist?
 An especially irate lefty blogger?
 We’re never given a clue, so the whole It can happen here! scenario unfolds in a vague ”cautionary” vacuum.
 The silent preparatory rituals — meetings with hooded comrades, the strapping on of the bomb — culminate with a death walk, in real time, through Times Square, a sequence of the most purely opportunistic suspense.

-Genre: Drama; Starring: Josh P. Weinstein, Luisa Williams, Gareth Saxe; Director: Julia Loktev; Author: Julia Loktev; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: IFC First Take
+Genre: Drama; Starring: Josh P. Weinstein, Luisa Williams, Gareth Saxe; Director: Julia Loktev; Author: Julia Loktev; Runtime (in minutes): 94; MPAA Rating: Unrated; Distributor: IFC First Take

 Posted January 17 2015 — 9:14 AM EST